 Przemysław Jodłowski, Cracow University of Technology (Poland) – chemical engineering and technology

 Tomasz Wasilewski, University of Radom (Poland) – materials sciences

 Editorial Board Members

-Anna Boguszewska-Czubara, Medicinal University of Lublin (Poland)
+Anna Boguszewska-Czubara, Medical University of Lublin (Poland)

-Vladimir Cablik, Technical University of Ostrava (Czech Republic)
+Vladimir Cablik, Technical University of Ostrava (Czechia)

 Eduardo Chamorro, Universidad Andrés Bello (Chile)

 Oleg M. Demchuk, Catholic University of Lublin (Poland)

 Ewa Dresler, Institute of Heavy Organic Synthesis (Poland)

 Michael Hambuchen, Marshall University, School of Pharmacy, West Virginia (USA)